 Take emergency PEP after an HIV exposure

-PEP, or post-exposure prophylaxis, is a medication that someone can take after being exposed to HIV.
-PEP is an emergency medication that must be started within 72 hours of the possible HIV exposure.
-PEP is highly effective at preventing HIV infection when taken as soon as possible after an exposure.
+PEP stands for post-exposure prophylaxis.
+It is a medication that someone can take after being exposed to HIV.
+PEP is an emergency medication that you must start within 72 hours of the possible HIV exposure.
+It is highly effective at preventing HIV infection when taken as soon as possible after an exposure.

 Find PEP